oracle-livelabs/database/microtx-xa-stock-broker-app/adb-provision/adb-provision.md

 ## Task 4: Connect with SQL Worksheet

-Although you can connect to your autonomous database from local desktop tools, such as Oracle SQL Developer, you can conveniently access the browser-based SQL Worksheet directly from your Autonomous Database console.
+Although you can connect to your ATP-S instance from local desktop tools, such as Oracle SQL Developer, you can conveniently access the browser-based SQL Worksheet directly from your Autonomous Database console.

 1. In your database's details page, click **Database Actions**.